vyperlang/vyper/docs/control-structures.rst

 ``for`` loops
 =============

-The ``for`` statement is a control flow construct used to iterate over a value:
+The ``for`` statement is a control-flow construct used to iterate over a value:

 .. code-block:: python